sbadakhc/gh_repo/README.md

 GitHub forked repository management script.

 This script is used to syncronise forked GitHub repositories with their upsteam counterparts.
 It makes sure your GitHub forks are aligned with the upstream repositories you are following.
-The script also provides options to build and deploy application for use with Maven Java builds.

 Installation Prerequisites
 ---------------------------